 Chickens when allowed to roam also feed off those little garden pests (caterpillars, beetles, grubs, earwigs and many other little beasties) they also keep the grass in check, (Care should be taken to ensure the chickens are spread around the garden as Chickens can clear land as well!).
 All this eating leads to one thing, an amazing fertiliser which when added to the straw and or saw dust from the coop can be composted.
 This compost is an ecological and effective way to reduce your ecological footprint and produce a fantastic natural product for your garden.

 There are two main types of chickens, Bantam which is a small / miniature chicken and a standard breed which is a bigger bird.
 Bantams are the most common pets, as they require smaller space than their cousins.
 Bantams generally require 3 square feet living space and 1 square foot of roosting space.
-Chicken like to roost in the evening and require a perch to do so, all Feel Good coop’s come with an enclosed perch bars.
+Chickens like to roost in the evening and require a perch to do so, all Feel Good coop’s come with an enclosed perch bars.
 There are 100’s of different breeds of chicken, the main breeds are Cream Legbar, Blue Belle, Brahams, Pekin Buff and White and Rhode Island reds.
 It is recommended when purchasing chickens, to purchase “Point of Lay“ birds as these are generally 12-16 weeks old, fully vaccinated and ready to lay.

 – – – – –